Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Properties of the resulting magnetized hybrid stars

 \section{Properties of the resulting magnetized hybrid stars}

+As discussed in Sections \ref{sec:intro} and \ref{sec:num_method}, although the magnetic effects on polytropic stars (e.g. \citealt{2014MNRAS.439.3541P}) and hybrid stars (e.g. \citealt{2016MNRAS.456.2937F}) have already been studied, the stellar properties are only studied through equilibrium modeling.
+In addition, it is not apparent how a \emph{phase-transition-induced collapses} affects the configurations of a magnetized star (e.g. profiles of rest-mass density and magnetic field).
+Thus, it is necessary to investigate whether the magnetic effects found by equilibrium modeling are still valid for describing the magnetized hybrid stars that are dynamically formed by \emph{phase-transition-induced collapses}.

-To better examine the properties of the resulting magnetized hybrid stars, we plot in Fig. \ref{fig3} different microscopic and macroscopic quantities against the maximum magnetic field strength $\mathcal{B}_\mathrm{max}$ of the stars.
-The data points are arranged into 3 sequences with 3 values of $\delta \in \{1,2,3\}$, where $\delta$ is an exponent quantifying the pressure contribution due to quark matter in the mixed phase.
+Hence, to better examine the magnetic effects on the properties of our resulting magnetized hybrid star models, we plot in Fig. \ref{fig5} different microscopic and macroscopic quantities against the maximum magnetic field strength $\mathcal{B}_\mathrm{max}$ of the stars.
+The data points of our resulting magnetized hybrid star models formed from \emph{phase-transition-induced collapses} are arranged into 3 sequences with 3 values of $\delta \in \{1,2,3\}$, where $\delta$ is an exponent quantifying the pressure contribution due to quark matter in the mixed phase.
 Here, we define the equatorial radius and polar radius of the resulting hybrid stars as the radial positions where the rest-mass density $\rho$ is less than or equal to $10^{-2}$ of the lower threshold density $\rho_\mathrm{hm}$ (i.e. $\rho \leq 6.97 \times 10^{12}$ g cm$^{-3}$).
+We also plot the data points of our initial neutron star models before the phase transition collapses (red squares) as a comparison.